zketosis/liam/.ai-agents/memory-bank/activeContext.md

    - Updated all related files for consistent terminology

 6. **Schema Metadata Generation**: Implemented a new pipeline that creates and stores metadata suggestions based on PR reviews, including:
-   - New task (`generateSchemaMetaSuggestionTask`) triggered after a review is saved
+   - New task (`generateSchemaOverrideSuggestionTask`) triggered after a review is saved
-   - Processing function (`processGenerateSchemaMeta`) for generating schema metadata suggestions
+   - Processing function (`processGenerateSchemaOverride`) for generating schema metadata suggestions
    - Integration with `createKnowledgeSuggestionTask` to store generated metadata
    - Enhanced prompt with current schema metadata context for more informed suggestions
    - Added schema files content to the AI prompt for better context and more accurate suggestions